Eccentric-Anomalies/tungsten-moon-site/docs/demo/demo_faq.md

 [Yawing movement in an airplane](https://howthingsfly.si.edu/flight-dynamics/roll-pitch-and-yaw) or boat is what a rudder does.
 It is rotation around a (local to the spaceship) vertical axis.

 ### What kind of spaceship am I in?
 Is this like a Star Wars spaceship?
 The Tungsten Moon Sky Dart is similar to the [Apollo Lunar Module](https://en.wikipedia.org/wiki/Apollo_Lunar_Module).
 There is big rocket that points down, controlled by the throttle, and a bunch of smaller rockets around the outside that make the ship tip or spin by using the joystick.
+It is a little bit like a helicopter, but without the aerodynamic response.

 ### How high do I have to go to get into orbit?
 Since there is no air on the Tungsten Moon, there is no need to get high at all.
 You can enter orbit at any altitude, as long as you fly fast enough and parallel to the surface of the moon.
 If you are below 5 km or so, you do run the risk of colliding with mountains, however.
 Once you reach orbit you can turn off your engine and coast around the moon indefinitely.
 Each orbit takes about 45 minutes.
 It's pretty.